valenjet/upskill-in-testing-with-python/code/ch02/README.md

 There's our 1 failed test!

-That is the minimum valid value (absolute zero) scenario where -459.67°F should return exactly -273.15°C.
+It's the minimum valid value (absolute zero) scenario where -459.67°F should return exactly -273.15°C.

-### I7-S3: Code (green 🟩)
+### I7 - Step 3: Code (green 🟩)

 Absolute zero is a special, physical constant value that is defined as exactly -273.15°C.

-To make this test pass, let return that constant when the input is -459.67°F.
+To make this test pass, return that constant when the input is -459.67°F.

-The function now looks like this:
+Code the function to look like this:
 ```python
 # temperature_converter.py